kankanrr/note-taker-app/README.md

 ## How it works ?

+Click Get Started.
+Fill in some text and then save your note.
+You can also delete notes that you no longer need.

+## Usage

 To Run Locally -

 > `git clone` this repository then run a `npm i` to install the required dependencies and lastly run `node server` to launch this locally.